Current Special! Complete Excel

 Address Property of the Range Object (Target) to only run code when a

 specific cell is changed.
+An example of working with a table of drugs and their characteristics would also be relevant.
 In the case below, we are going to multiply the new

 entry in A1 by 2, but only if a number has been entered.
 We have also